-What should the College do for SAS anaesthetists?

-This was the final survey question and was deliberately very open to encourage a broad range of suggestions.
+The final survey question was, "What should the College do for SAS anaesthetists?" and was deliberately very open to encourage a broad range of suggestions.
 343 free text responses were collated.
 There was great strength of feeling from many, with a lot of frustration expressed.